 Hurricane center tracks Atlantic tropical wave with chance to develop

-In its 2 p.m. tropical outlook, the NHC said the wave was located about 900 miles west-southwest of the Cape Verde Islands in the central tropical Atlantic, and was interacting with a broad area of low pressure.
+In its 8 a.m. tropical outlook, the NHC said the wave was located about 700 miles east-southeast of the Caribbean’s Lesser Antilles in the central tropical Atlantic with an increased production of showers and thunderstorms.

-“Environmental conditions are marginally conducive for gradual development of this system during the next few days, as it moves westward to west-northwestward around 10 mph,” forecasters said.
-“By the middle of next week, environmental conditions are forecast to become unfavorable for further development.”
+“Environmental conditions are marginally conducive, and any development should be slow to occur while the system moves generally west-northwestward at 10 to 15 mph,” forecasters said.
+“In a couple of days, conditions are forecast to become unfavorable for further development.”

-The NHC gave it a 10% chance to develop in the next two days and 20% chance in the next seven.
-It began tracking the wave on Friday night.
+The NHC gave it a 20% chance to develop in the next two days and 20% chance in the next seven.
+It began tracking the wave Friday night.

 Researchers out of Colorado State University this month, though, updated their forecast saying they expect the season to be slightly less busy than what they had predicted earlier this year.